 But now you are wondering what kind of freelance writing opportunities are there?
-What are the remote positions out there that allows the flexibility to work around your family’s schedule?
+What writing niches can I hone into?
+What are the remote positions out there that allow the flexibility to work around your family’s schedule?

 Can you make money with an online writing job?

 Yes, it’s actually possible to earn an income with writing.
 A lot of brands, startups as well as small business owners are hiring writers from different niches for varied kind of jobs.
-Fortunately, the spectrum of online writing jobs is rapidly getting wider.
+Fortunately, the spectrum of online and remote writing jobs from home is rapidly getting wider.
 And even better, it is now possible to find curated jobs for content creation and different types of writing.

-Among stay-at-home moms, 29% of those who are caring for a family has a college degree, which is a great starting point.
+Among stay-at-home moms, 29% of those who are caring for a family have a college degree, which is a great starting point.
 But even without a college degree, if you write well enough, you can become a freelance writer.
-What you require is creativity, a computer, internet savviness, research proficiency, a desire to succeed and some level of comfort with writing tools like Microsoft Word, etc. As you start, remember, for the best chance to get hired, simultaneously document your past and present work in an impressive portfolio and focus on creating a personal brand that shines.
+To get started with writing jobs from home, what you require is creativity, a computer, internet savviness, research proficiency, and a desire to succeed.
+Plus, some level of comfort with writing tools like Microsoft Word, Grammarly etc. As you start, remember, for the best chance to get hired, simultaneously document your past and present work in an impressive portfolio and focus on creating a personal brand that shines.

-24 freelance online writing jobs that can help you earn while working at home!
+24 types of freelance online writing jobs that can help you earn while working at home!

-I have outlined the less technical options first.
+I have outlined the less technical types of writing options first.